Crisis Management has been saved

 Many boards don’t generally get involved in day-to-day company operations, but the potential fallout from a cyber crisis makes it prudent for board members to roll up their sleeves.
 With their personal reputations on the line as well as corporate value, board members are wise to insist company leaders demonstrate the organization’s vigilance and resilience in an increasingly threatening cyber environment.

-In this issue, we focus on the board’s-eye view of cyber crisis management.
-The potential fallout from a cyber crisis, including operational disruption, compromised business growth, relationship risk and personal reputational damage, is too severe for board members to remain on the sidelines.
+This issue, we focus on the board’s-eye view of cyber crisis management.
+The potential fallout from a cyber crisis, including operational disruption, compromised business growth, relationship risk, and personal reputational damage, is too severe for board members to remain on the sidelines.

 You know it’s coming.
 But not when, where, or how big.
 No one knows when a turn of events will demand the best your organization can deliver, which is why you’ll sleep a lot better if you’re confident your crisis management plan works.
 One of the ways to earn that confidence is with a program of effective, multidimensional simulations that test your board, your C-Suite, and the organization that stands behind them.